uxdesignsteve

 Fleshing out what the MVP could like:

-1. What percentage of boiler manufacturers and model numbers should we cover for the first release?
+1. What percentage of boiler manufacturers and model numbers should we cover for the MVP?

-2. What do the percentages mean for the number of boilers we can cover in 'help to reset'
+2. What do these percentages mean for the number of model numbers we can cover in 'help to reset'

 Do our users want this?

-The Help & Advice product team wanted to run a test on their new ‘Contextual Help’ component.
-Working with them, we were able to get their component tested within our journey.
+The Help & Advice team wanted to test their new ‘Contextual Help’ component.
+By collaborating with them to add a feedback section, we were able to test both the Help component and our own appetite experiment all in one go.

 Help to reset your boiler